Above the clouds has hosted Nine Chautauqua events since 2013.

 The Chautauqua was more than I could have imagined or hoped.
 I actually got freaked out the week before and wondered if I should back out - traveling to a new country with 20+ people I'd never met?
 I must be crazy.
 I'd have been crazy to have missed it, though.
 My saying for the week became, "I can't remember the last time I smiled or laughed this much in a week!"

 Cheryl did a fantastic job of putting together the itinerary and dealing with the logistics.
 I knew that from the moment I arrived in Ecuador, I'd be shuttled around and fed as needed, and with someone that's lived in the area (travel fears #1 and 2, gone).

 I could go on for days about the beauty of our accommodations and surrounding area, but what made this such a special trip was the people.
 I was suddenly in deep conversations with like-minded people, who I could learn from and share a laugh with.
-And none of the speakers ever acted "above it all" - I mean, Cheryl was at the airport late-night to greet us all with a smile, and we shared every meal with the four of them.
-Their presentations throughout the week were enlightening, but it's the personal interactions that really stick with you.
+The speakers presentations throughout the week were enlightening, but it's the personal interactions that really stick with you.